MadeiraData/powershell-remote-execution/README.md

-# Framework for Powershell Remote Execution using Powershell and SQL Server
+# Framework for Remote Execution using Powershell and SQL Server

 This is the **Framework for Remote Execution using Powershell and SQL Server**.
 Or in short: **FREPS**